soc-ucsd/SDPfw/README.md

 ## Related publications
 Details can be found in the following papers:
 1. Zheng, Y. Sootla, A., & Papachristodoulou, A. (2019).
-Block factor-width-two matrices and their applications in semidefinite and sum-of-squares optimization, in final preparation.
+[Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization](https://arxiv.org/abs/1909.11076), under review.
 2. Sootla, A., Zheng, Y., & Papachristodoulou, A. (2019).
-Block factor-width-two matrices in semidefinite programming. arXiv preprint arXiv:1903.04938.
+[Block factor-width-two matrices in semidefinite programming](https://arxiv.org/abs/1903.04938).
+In 2019 18th European Control Conference (ECC) (pp. 1981-1986).
+IEEE.
 3. Miller, J., Zheng, Y., Sznaier, M., Papachristodoulou, A. (2019).
-Decomposed Structured Subsets for Semidefinite and Sum-of-Squares Optimization. arXiv preprint arXiv:1911.12859
+[Decomposed Structured Subsets for Semidefinite and Sum-of-Squares Optimization](https://arxiv.org/abs/1911.12859) arXiv preprint arXiv:1911.12859